USRSE/usrse.github.io/pages/wg/outreach.md

 # Overview

+<b>This working group is currently looking for new chairs and is INACTIVE
+until otherwise stated.</b>

 The US-RSE Outreach Working Group is dedicated to broadening US-RSE's engagement with the research software engineer (RSE) and wider computational science and engineering (CSE) communities.
 We strive to raise awareness of